vucko77/Bank-Churn-Prediction/README.md

 df_num.Months_on_book = mob_imputer.fit_transform(df_num['Months_on_book'].values.reshape(-1,1))[:,0]
 ```

-For futures with outlayers we used Robust Scaler with the following code snippet :
+For features with outlayers we used Robust Scaler with the following code snippet :
 ```
 from sklearn import preprocessing from sklearn.preprocessing import RobustScaler # za varijablite so outleeri